JetBlue Airways Corporation (JBLU) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price recommended by analysts for JetBlue Airways Corporation (JBLU) is $8.38, which is $1.46 above the current market price.
-The public float for JBLU is 322.03M and currently, short sellers hold a 5.85% of that float.
-On April 24, 2023, JBLU’s average trading volume was 8.31M shares.
+The average price estimated by analysts for JBLU is $8.48, which is $1.5 above than the current price.
+The public float for JBLU is 322.03M, and at present, short sellers hold a 6.12% of that float.
+The average trading volume of JBLU on April 27, 2023 was 8.48M shares.

 JBLU’s Market Performance

-JBLU stock saw an increase of 1.91% in the past week, with a monthly gain of 2.82% and a quarterly increase of -19.35%.
-The volatility ratio for the week is 3.10%, and the volatility levels for the last 30 days are 3.14% for JetBlue Airways Corporation (JBLU).
-The simple moving average for the last 20 days is -0.46% for JBLU’s stock, with a simple moving average of -10.37% for the last 200 days.
+JBLU stock saw an increase of -1.71% in the past week, with a monthly gain of 0.88% and a quarterly increase of -18.19%.
+The volatility ratio for the week is 4.18%, and the volatility levels for the last 30 days are 3.27% for JetBlue Airways Corporation (JBLU).
+The simple moving average for the past 20 days is -1.30% for JBLU’s stock, with a -10.64% simple moving average for the past 200 days.

 Analysts’ Opinion of JBLU